valor-software/ng2-dragula/README.md

 </ul>
 ```

-## Grouping containers by type
+## Grouping containers

-You can group containers together by giving them the same type.
+You can group containers together by giving them the same group name.
 When you
 do, the children of each container can be dragged to any container in the same
 group.